How to charge an electric car: everything you need to know

 - No benefit-in-kind rates

-How to charge an electric car at a public power point
+How to charge an electric car away from home

 Fully charging your EV at home and at work is great.
-But there’ll probably come a time when you may need to top up at a public charging point.
-It’s nothing to worry about.
+But there’ll probably come a time when you need to top up at a public charging point.
+You might then be wondering how to charge an electric car away from home and what you need to do.
+Fear not, it’s nothing to worry about.
 Read on to find out more.

-Nationwide, there are more charging stations than petrol stations – so you’re never going to be far from somewhere you can get that extra boost.
+Nationwide, there are more charging stations than petrol stations.
+That means you’re never going to be far from somewhere you can get that extra boost for your journey.

 Destination EV charge points